 The Parks and Recreation Department is developing a master plan for the newly enlarged Brownie Neighborhood Park in conjunction with the North Lamar/Georgian Acres Neighborhood Planning Contact Team and Kristine Stiphany Architecture and Urbanism (pro-bono).
 The master plan process will seek input from surrounding residents to provide a vision for the future development of the park.

-The Austin Parks and Recreation Department will facilitate the master planning effort for Brush Square beginning in early Spring, 2018.
+The Austin Parks and Recreation Department is leading a master planning effort for Brush Square and seeks community feedback on the preferred concept and draft master plan report.
 Brush Square was one of three original public squares in the 1839 Waller Plan for the City of Austin.
 The square is located in the southeast quadrant of downtown and is the home of the historic Brush Square Museums, which include the Dickinson Museum, the O. Henry Museum, and the Austin Fire Museum.
 Austin Fire Station #1 is also located on the square and actively serves the surrounding downtown area.

 With funding provided from the 2012 General Obligation Bond, the Parks and Recreation Department is creating a Park Master Plan for Bull Creek District Park, which is located in northwest Austin on the banks of Bull Creek.